LeanMachine97/NumberToWord/README.md

 # NumberToWord
 A function written in Java to convert a numerical input value to its word equivalent.

+In src/main/java/numbertoword:

-NumberToWord.class contains the function
+NumberToWord.class - contains the function

+In src/test/java/numbertoword:

-NumberToWordTest.class contains the unit test for the function
+NumberToWordTest.class - contains the unit test for the function

 Required Java libraries:
 1. any JDK